Optimizing one-axis twists for variational Bayesian quantum metrology: Background for quantum metrology

 We now turn the the question of what should constitute the feasible set of strategies.
 In many experimental setups the available resources include global rotations

 and one-axis twists

 where $\mathbf{n}$ is a 3 dimensional unit vector and $\mathbf{J}=J_{x}e_{x}+J_{y}e_{y}+J_{z}e_{z}$~\cite{Kitagawa_1993, Henkel_2010, Pupillo_2010, Gil_2014}.
 Here $e_{\mu}$ is the unit vector directed along the $\mu$-axis.
 We will frequently use the short hand notations $R_{\mu}(\theta)\equiv R_{e_{\mu}}(\theta)$ and $T_{\mu}(\theta)\equiv T_{e_{\mu}}(\theta)$ for global rotations and one-axis twists along the \emph{x}, \emph{y}, or \emph{z}-axes respectively.
 Measurements of the total angular momentum of the ensemble along some axis are also commonly possible.
 Accordingly, we will take the feasible set of strategies to be defined by the set of probe states that can be prepared from $|+\rangle^{\otimes N}$ by a specified sequence of global rotations and one-axis twists and the set of POVMs that can be implemented via a (possibly different) specified sequence of global rotations and one-axis twists ending with a global $\frac{\pi}{2}$ \emph{x}-rotation $R_x(\frac{\pi}{2})$ and followed by a measurement of the \emph{z}-component of the total angular momentum.
 Note that all of the entanglement used in these schemes comes from the one-axis twists.
-These are the resources used in twist-untwist protocols \cite{Davis_2016, Frowis_2016, Macri_2016, Nolan_2017, Colombo_2022, Li_2022}.
+These are the resources used in twist-untwist protocols \cite{Leibfried_2004, Leibfried_2005, Davis_2016, Frowis_2016, Macri_2016, Nolan_2017, Colombo_2022, Li_2022}.
+In these protocols, the encoding operation consists of a one-axis twist about the \emph{z}-axis by $\frac{1}{\sqrt{N}}$ followed by a rotation about the \emph{x}-axis by $\frac{\pi}{2}$.
+The decoding is then the inverse of the encoding operation followed by a final rotation about the \emph{x}-axis by $\frac{\pi}{2}$.